 Since 2011, The Nicholas Center has spearheaded inclusive initiatives, enabling people who think differently to get to work.
-Combatting an 85%+ unemployment rate, the vocational supports we've put in place have had an impact on hundreds of lives.
+For a population facing an 85%+ unemployment and underengagement rate, the vocational supports we've put in place have had real impact - offering opportuntity, support and hope!

-Services that provide learning and work experiences where individuals can develop general skills enabling them to attain the highest level of work in the most integrated setting, with a job that matches their interests, strengths, and abilities.
-The optimal outcome of prevocational services is competitive, integrated employment in the community where an individual is compensated at or above minimum wage.
-The Nicholas Center offers skills training to develop and teach general skills such as the ability to communicate with supervisors, coworkers, and customers; general workplace and conduct; hygiene and dress; the ability to follow directions, complete tasks, and problem-solving skills; and workplace safety and appropriate behaviors in and outside the workplace.
+Learning and work experiences to obtain vocational skills at a job that matches individual interests, strengths and abiilties whiles fostering confidence and independence.
+The optimal outcome of pre-vocational services is competitive, integrated employment in the community where an individual is compensated at or above minimum wage.
+The Nicholas Center offers skills training to develop and teach general skills such as the ability to communicate with Supervisors, co-workers, and customers; general workplace conduct; hygiene and dress; the ability to follow directions, complete tasks, problem-solving skills, workplace safety and appropriate behaviors in and outside the workplace.

-Cruisin' Cantina: Interoffice snack concierge for The Nicholas Center and Spectrum offices.
-This program teaches skills in order taking, inventory, customer service, and finances.
+Cruisin' Cantina: Our interoffice snack concierge.
+This program teaches vocational skills, including inventory, customer service, purchasing, delivery and finances.

-Nicholas Center News: A weekly news broadcast written by, produced by, and starring our participants and broadcast on Facebook and YouTube.
+Nicholas Center News: A bi-weekly news broadcast written, produced and hosted by Nicholas Center participants.
+Broadcasted on Facebook and YouTube.

-Creative Arts: Opportunity for participants to self-expression and further explore the world through the lens of visual arts, music, theater, and dance.
+Creative Arts: Opportunity for creative self-expression and exploration through the lens of visual arts, music, theater and dance.

-Health & Wellness: Allows participants to engage in physical fitness and emotional well-being pursuits including yoga, aerobics, outdoor activities and classroom-based exercises.
+Health & Wellness: Allows participants to engage in physical fitness and emotional well-being pursuits.
+Includes yoga, aerobics, outdoor activities and classroom-based exercises.

-NC Theater (in collaboration with epicplayersnyc.org, a theatre company dedicated to creating professional performing arts opportunities for persons with developmental disabilities): The Nicholas Center participates in programs including productions, musical cabarets, original showcases, and skills-based classes.
+NC Theater The Nicholas Center participates in programs including productions, musical cabarets, original showcases, and skills-based classes in drama and music.

-NC Navigator News Each month, The Navigators research and compile fun and interesting discoveries to create a community newspaper.
-Each copy is complimentary and full of “fun, feel-good news…for a good cause” www.navigatornews.org
+TNC Navigator News - a monthly publication created by Autistic individuals who research, write, design and compile fun and interesting stories and information to create a community newspaper.
+Each copy is complimentary and full of “fun, feel good news…for a good cause” https://tncnewyork.org/navigator-news